 Traditionally, this meal was considered a poor man’s food.
 It’s said that it was first created by poor servants who used to collect leftover food from their masters and boil the items in water.
 Ribolita translates to “reboiled” in English; hence that’s how the dish got its name.

-This rich and hearty soup comprises of boiled vegetables and bread
+This rich and hearty soup is basically made out of boiled vegetables and bread.

 Where to eat it: Emilia Romagna